The Lie That Your Past Disqualifies You

 And often, the very thing that makes you feel unqualified is the exact thing He’s going to use to reach the people He’s called you to serve.

 Your past isn’t a secret you need to keep.
 It’s a story you need to tell.
+Not because you’re proud of where you’ve been, but because you’re grateful for where God brought you from.

 So stop hiding behind a polished version of yourself.
 Stop sanitizing your story to make it more acceptable.
 Stop waiting until you feel “healed enough” to share what God’s done.